 Fred & Casey Weymouth

 Fred Weymouth struggled with drug and alcohol addiction for most of his adult life.
 Fred began dabbling with drugs in high school and quickly lost control.
 He joined the Coast Guard as a way of escape from his problems and quickly found alcohol the prevalent problem in his life.
 He left the military with an honorable discharge and joined the family business that his grandfather and father built from the ground up.
 Fred maintained some sobriety during these years and began to seek solace in material things.
 In 2004, his father was diagnosed with stage 4 cancer and was given just 8 weeks to live.
 After his death, Fred went into full rebellion and began a downhill spiral into heroin addiction that lasted for multiple years.
-In 2014, Fred found himself kicked out of 9 rehabs, he had exhausted all of his support system, and was homeless and at a point of complete desperation.
+By 2014, Fred had been in and out of many rehabs, exhausted all of his support system, and was homeless to the point of complete desperation.
 One night behind a Valero, sleeping on a cardboard mat, Fred asked God to save him from himself and to deliver him from his addiction.
 The Lord saved him that night and he began to transform him by the renewing of his mind.
 He spent some time incarcerated afterwards and began to get into the Word and the Lord gave him a passion for the word and for the lost.
 That passion led him to co- found The Fix and Lighthouse Ministries helping people with the same struggles from which the Lord delivered him.
 Now Fred is the co- pastors and co-director of The Fix Ministry and pastors The Fix’s City Lighthouse Mission RVA, and urban ministry that helps the homeless and lost in Richmond, Virginia

 Casey Weymouth has a similar story and background as her husband, Fred.
 Casey spent multiple years in the Army, serving in Kosovo and Germany.
 She earned her B.S. in Business Finance in 2003 from Virginia Commonwealth University.
 She struggled with drugs and alcohol for many years and in brokenness and desperation, gave her life to Christ.
 Casey has a passion for the lost and broken and sharing where hope and freedom are found, in Christ.
 Casey is a member of the SBCV women’s ministry team, and teaches and speaks to women about pertinent biblical issues and resources.
-Casey is the Secretary of the Board of Directors for The Fix Ministry and teaches women at our urban church plant, City Lighthouse Mission RVA.
+Casey is a Director for The Fix Ministry and teaches women at our urban church plant, City Lighthouse Mission RVA.

 Despite growing up in an alcoholic household, Scott began drinking at an early age become a full fledge alcoholic by the age of twenty.
 After meeting his wife and giving his life to Christ in his early twenties, he quit drinking.
 Ten years later they got divorced.
 Despite his success in the business world, the loss of his wife was the catalyst for him to start again.
 It took several years, but Scott eventually sought help.
 For over ten years he was in and out of rehab, at times very successful at others back at rock bottom.